 Why do I blog?

-Everyone has their own reasons, but for me it began a few years back.
-It dawned on me one day that I was personally doing very little to make disciples of the nations.
+Everyone has their own reasons, but four years ago it dawned on me that I was personally doing very little to make disciples of the nations.

 Many times a blog post written by myself or others touches upon an aspect that another brother is dealing with personally.
 Private emails and public comments are exchanged which often stimulate new ideas and function ala Hebrews 10 to stimulate one another to love and good deeds, not forsaking our own assembling together...but encouraging one another... for more effective service.